 Truth be told I LOVE Valentine’s Day!
 Growing up it was a chance to write Valentine’s Day cards to everyone in school and maybe JUST MAYBE get that special note from your crush.
 Then, when I was older and single it was a day filled with a night in (or out) with my girls, some wine, baking, and lots of chocolate.
 Now that I’m in a relationship, it’s a nice excuse for us to cook something special in or treat ourselves to a fancy meal out.
 I know there’s a lot of commercial hype around the Holiday, but to me, it’s always just a good reminder to tell everyone you care about how much they mean to you and to eat some sugary baked goods while you’re at it.

 This year, I’ll be recovering from my foot surgery so things will look a little different.
 To be honest, I may just be celebrating from the couch.
 Regardless, I’m not going to let this stop us from drowning ourselves in these perfectly sweet Blood Orange Cookies!
-Plus, who doesn’t love an excuse to eat a cookie that is heart shaped and pink?!

 - Make sure not to overcook it.
 As soon as it starts thickening you’ll want to remove from the heat.
 Believe me, it WILL get thicker over time and cooking it longer doesn’t help.